 A. Personal Statement

+I am a staff research associate at Columbia University, having just completed my master program in Quantitative Methods in the Social Sciences at Columbia University.
+I will be a contributing 50% effort to this project to make complex hierarchical modeling more accessible to data scientist.

-A large part of my work focuses on creating methods and tools to be used by applied statisticians.
-The software packages I develop (described in greater detail in Section C) are intended both to make the process of Bayesian data analysis easier for researchers and to expose them to the methods being investigated by Professor Andrew Gelman and others at the Applied Statistics Center at Columbia University.
+A large part of my work so far focused on creating and improving methods and tools for applied statisticians.
+The software packages I develop with the principal investigators of this project and their collaborators (rstan, rstanarm and shiynstan, described in greater detail in Section C) are intended to make the process of Bayesian data analysis more accessible for researchers and to disseminate the advanced ultra-fast MCMC algorithms implemented in Stan and developed by the team around Professor Andrew Gelman.
 We are also working on complimentary software tools focusing on multilevel regression and post-stratification of survey data.
 In addition to my work on software for Bayesian data analysis, I am also responsible for survey weights and imputation of missing data for the New York City Longitudinal Survey of Wellbeing, a study carried out by the Columbia Population Research Center.

+My role in this project will be Jonah to contribute to the development of the existing and the writing of novel functions, routines and algorithms for rstanarm.
+I will implement new graphical tools and interfaces, novel analytical tools for shinystan in close collaboration with Michael Betancourt.

-I look forward to applying my experience in statistical software development and knowledge of hierarchical (multilevel) modeling to the aim of making advanced Bayesian multilevel modeling accessible to clinical data scientists.
+I look forward to applying my experience in statistical software development and knowledge of hierarchical (multilevel) modeling to this exciting multi-disciplinary collaboration to make advanced Bayesian multilevel modeling more accessible to clinical data scientists.

 B. Positions and Honors